 - Easing short-term financial pressures: If you want to a buy a home but saving a lump sum for a deposit isn’t feasible in the short term, a 95 per cent LVR home loan could temporarily relieve some of the financial burden.

-Features of 95% LVR home loans
+What are the risks of 95% LVR home loans?

 Aside from the interest rate and deposit amount, though, here are some of the other common features to consider: